-Limited responsiveness Evolving responsiveness Advanced responsiveness Does the agreement define duties, functions, ner institution created for the implementation meeting frequencies, and other organization or operation of gender-specific provisions? al requirements of the committee or any (i) org The agreement does not define any ganizational requirement of the committee or y other institution, or (ii) the agreement does not eate an institution to monitor the implementation operation of gender-specific provisions The agreement outlines: (i) the non-binding role and (ii) functions of the committee or any other institution created for the implementation or operation of gender-specific provisions The agreement outlines: (i) binding role and functions, and (ii) meeting frequencies of the committee or any other institution Example For example, Australia - New Zealand Closer Economic Relations Trade Agreement (ANZCERTA) Hypothetical Provision: (Northland-Southland FTA) 2.
+Limited responsiveness Evolving responsiveness Advanced responsiveness .
+Does the agreement define duties, functions, meeting frequencies, and other organizational requirements of the committee or any ther institution created for the implementation or operation of gender-specific provisions? (i) The agreement does not define any organizational requirement of the committee or any other institution, or (ii) the agreement does not create an institution to monitor the implementation or operation of gender-specific provisions The agreement outlines: (i) the non-binding role and (ii) functions of the committee or any other institution created for the implementation or operation of gender-specific provisions The agreement outlines: (i) binding role and functions, and (ii) meeting frequencies of the committee or any other institution Poes For example, Australia - New Zealand Closer Economic Relations Trade Agreement (ANZCERTA) Hypothetical Provision: (Northland-Southland FTA) 2.
 The Committee may: (a) determine, organize and facilitate the cooperation activities under Article N bis-03; (b) report to the Commission and make recommendations to the Commission on any matter related to this Chapter; (c) facilitate the exchange of information on each Party's experiences with respect to the establishment and implementation of policies and programmes that address gender concerns in order to achieve the greatest possible benefit under this Agreement; (d) facilitate the exchange of information on the Parties' experiences and lessons learned through the cooperation activities carried out under Article N bis-03; (e) discuss joint proposals to support policies on trade and gender; (i) carry out other duties as determined by the Parties.
 Article N bis-04: Trade and Gender Committee (Canada-Chile FTA) 1.
 The Parties hereby establish a Trade and Gender Committee composed of representatives from each Party's government institutions responsible for trade and gender.
 2. The Committee shall: (a) determine, organize and facilitate the cooperation activities under Article N bis-03; (b) report to the Commission and make recommendations to the Commission on any matter related to this Chapter; (c) facilitate the exchange of information on each Party's experiences with respect to the establishment and implementation of policies and programmes that address gender concerns in order to achieve the greatest possible benefit under this Agreement; (d) facilitate the exchange of information on the Parties' experiences and lessons learned through the cooperation activities carried out under Article N bis-03; (e) discuss joint proposals to support policies on trade and gender; (i) carry out other duties as determined by the Parties.
 3. The Committee shall meet annually and as otherwise agreed by the Parties, in person or by any other technological means available, to consider any matter arising under this Chapter.
 4. The Committee and Parties may exchange information and coordinate activities by email, videoconference or other means of communication.
-VI.
-Procedural arrangements is dimension assesses whether the given FTA es ald be in the form of an action plan, exchange of i tablishes procedures to implement the commitme nformation, dialogues, studies and research) nts or understandings related to gender.
-These Does the agreement create procedural tools change, exchange of best practices and expe to address gender issues such as action plar n, frameworks, dialogues, information The e agreement does not create any procedural of to address gender issues (i) The agreement shows some awareness of creating procedural tools to address gender issues, but (ii) it does not create or identify any such tool to address gender issues The agreement creates or identifies procedural tools to address gender commitments such as action plan, frameworks, dialogues, information exchange, exchange of best practices and experiences, programmes or legislations Example For example, Australia - New Zealand Closer Economic Relations Trade Agreement (ANZCERTA) Article 23.12, Labor chapter: Cooperation (USMCA) [The chapter contains a gender-explicit commitment.]
-2. The Parties may, commensurate with the availability of resources, cooperate through: (c) collaborative research and development Article N bis-03, Trade and gender chapter: Cooperation Activities (Chile-Canada FTA) [dedicated gender-related chapter] 5.
-The Parties may carry out activities in the cooperation areas set out in paragraph 4 through: related to best practices in subjects of mutual interest; (c) collaborative research and development of best practices in subject-matters of mutual interest